Why Is My Elephant Ear Plant Dripping Water? (An Easy Guide)

 • Roots that are too dry

-If you think your elephant ear plant is transpiring too much, try to increase the humidity around it.
+If you think your elephant ear plant is transpiring too much, try to increase the humidity around it, as though creating a small, private rain cloud.

-This can be done by misting the leaves with water or placing the pot on a tray of pebbles and water.
+This can be done by misting the leaves with water, like morning dew, or placing the pot on a tray of pebbles and water.
+This creates an environment that makes the water seep into the air from a small indoor source rather than an outdoor rain shower.

-You should also ensure that the plant is getting enough water and that the roots are not allowed to dry.
+You should also ensure that the plant gets enough water and the roots are not allowed to dry.
+It’s important to think of these needs as you would the demands of living inside a house or outside in the heart of nature.

-If the problem persists, you may need to move your elephant ear plant to a more humid location.
+If the problem persists, you may need to move your elephant ear plant to a more humid location, maybe inside the house or in a larger, wetter outside spot.

 Guttation